Martha Crone begins her 22nd year as Garden Curator.

-Elected to the Board of Directors were: Russell H. Bennett, Earle Brown, Dorothy Binder, Elizabeth Carpenter (new), Donald C. Dayton, Clinton Odell, Leonard F. Ramberg, Carl Rawson (new), Mrs. Clarence (Edda) Tolg.
+Elected to the Board of Directors were: Russell H. Bennett, Earle Brown, Dorothy Binder, Elizabeth Carpenter (new), Martha Crone, Donald C. Dayton, Clinton Odell, Leonard F. Ramberg, Carl Rawson (new), Mrs. Clarence (Edda) Tolg.

 Friends officers elected at the board meeting were Clinton Odell, President; Donald C. Dayton, Vice President; Mrs. Carroll (Dorothy) Binder, Vice President; Martha Crone Secretary/Treasurer.